 Maine moving to curtail ‘no knock’ warrants used by police

-AUGUSTA, Maine (WABI) - Maine state legislators are one step closer to limiting the use of controversial “no-knock” warrants used by police.
+AUGUSTA, Maine (WMTW) - Maine state legislators are one step closer to limiting the use of controversial “no-knock” warrants used by police.

 The legislature’s Criminal Justice and Public Safety Committee voted unanimously in an all-remote work session on Wednesday to approve a bipartisan compromise bill that would limit the warrants to situations where police or people in surrounding areas might be at risk of death or bodily harm if police were to announce themselves.